infinilabs/pizza-engine-benchmark/README.md

 # Welcome to Search Benchmark, the Game!

-This repository is standardized benchmark for comparing the speed of various aspects of search engine technologies.
+This repository is standardized benchmark for comparing the speed of various aspects of search engine technologies. forked from [here](https://github.com/quickwit-oss/search-benchmark-game).

-The results are available [here](https://tantivy-search.github.io/bench/).

 This benchmark is both
 - **for users** to make it easy for users to compare different libraries
 - **for library** developers to identify optimization opportunities by comparing their implementation to other implementations.

-Currently, the benchmark only includes Lucene and tantivy.
+Currently, the benchmark only includes Lucene, tantivy and Pizza.
 It is reasonably simple to add another engine.

 You are free to communicate about the results of this benchmark **in